 Wearing a hat or cap when the sun is out will avoid you getting a sunstroke.
 This can be a very nasty and painful sensation.
 Worst case scenario you also have to throw up, which makes you dehydrated.
 Not the ideal circumstances when you are out in the wilderness.
 Especially as it is easy to prevent by wearing a hat or a cap!

 Sun protecting clothes

-A lot of shirts and pants provide a Sun Protection Factor.
-It keeps your skin sun-safe as long as you are wearing it.
-Depending on where you go you should consider a higher SPF.
+A lot of shirts and pants provide sun protection.
+They can keep your skin sun-safe as long as you are wearing them.
+Depending on where you go, you should also consider a high SPF.

 The kind of protection we are probably all familiar with.
 Apply it to your skin and protect yourself from the sun.
 Check if it is sweat or waterproof and apply multiple times a day.
 Also, consider taking SPF lip balm!